-- 7.1 The District recognizes that the Syilx are the rightful owners of their respective language and culture. - 7.1.1 Copyright materials that have been developed by the Band and loaned to the School District will remain property of the Band. - 7.1.2 Traditional Ecological knowledge developed jointly by the Band and the Board, or the Band and FNEC cannot be used outside the school district without prior written approval of the Band. - 7.2 The Parties agree to work together to improve and/or develop culturally appropriate strategies, processes, and curricula: - 7.2.1 Seek and secure Additional Funding. - 7.2.2 Curriculum must meet the approval process of the Band and/or FNEC and the Ministry of Education prior to implementation.
+- 7.1 The District recognizes that the Syilx are the rightful owners of their respective language and culture; - 7.1.1 Copyright materials that have been developed by the Band and loaned to the School District will remain property of the Band;

-- 7.3 FNEC will participate in the hiring process for any contract personnel hired to develop curricula for First Nations students. - 7.4 The Parties agree to collaboratively provide personnel and/or identify resource people to assist with: - 7.4.1 Curriculum development; - 7.4.2 Professional development on Syilx cultural awareness; - 7.4.3 Coordinating the delivery and implementation of Syilx curriculum; and, - 7.4.4 Work experience and apprenticeship programs. - 7.5 Curriculum reflecting First Nations culture and language will be reviewed and approved by the FNEC and NSyilxcn authorities, and the Board prior to implementation in the classroom. - 7.5.1 Upon written request curriculum developed for NSyilxcn will be made available to the Bands for their own use without cost. - 7.5.2 The parties agree to work together so that available Nle?kepmxcín and NSyilxcn are offered in District Schools that have a high First Nations student enrollment. - 7.5.3 The Board supports the ongoing development and implementation of NSyilxcn programs and services subject to viable enrollments, NSyilxcn instructors and the support of the Bands.
+- 7.1.2 Traditional Ecological knowledge developed jointly by the Band and the Board, or the Band and AAC cannot be used outside the school district without prior written approval of the Band. - 7.2 The Parties agree to work together to improve and/or develop culturally appropriate strategies, processes, and curricula: - 7.2.1 Additional Funding will be sought out and if possible secured; - 7.2.2 Curriculum must meet the approval process of the Band and/or AAC and the Ministry of Education prior to implementation. - 7.3 The Parties agree to collaboratively provide personnel and/or identify resource people to assist with: - 7.3.1 Curriculum development; - 7.3.2 Professional development on Syilx cultural awareness; - 7.3.3 Coordinating the delivery and implementation of Syilx curriculum; and, - 7.3.4 Work experience and apprenticeship programs. - 7.4 Curriculum reflecting First Nation culture and language will be reviewed and approved by the AAC, Nsyilxcən authorities and the Board prior to implementation in the classroom: - 7.4.1 Upon written request curriculum developed for Nsyilxcən will be made available to the Bands for their own use without cost; - 7.4.2 The parties agree to work together so that N!e?kepmxdn and Nsyilxcən are offered in District Schools that have a high First Nation student enrollment; - 7.4.3 The Board supports the ongoing development and implementation of Nsyilxcən programs and services subject to viable enrollments.
 Should there be a change in the Ministry's practice regarding targeted funding or a change in the current classification of these courses, an opportunity will be given to discuss the funding of these programs.